Marketto/mockettaro/README.md

 Instant Server for JSON Mocks with support for REST structure, VERB specific or generic file mapping, schema for request validation and .code files to specify response HTTP status code

+## WARNING: Major implementation changes from 1.2.2, read the documentation below if updating

 ## Installation
 ### Global
 ```{r, engine='bash', global_install}